Victory!

 1948

 After all, Soviet soldiers hoisted the flag of victory over the conquered Reichstag, and during the Vistula-Oder operation, on 27 January 1945, the Soviet Army liberated the remaining prisoners left at Oświęcim.
-A UN resolution linked this date, 27 January with the establishment of International Holocaust Remembrance Day.
-One outcome of the three-day meeting is the adaptation of a declaration on countering revisionist attempts to distort the history of the outcome of the Second World War and the inadmissibility of the glorification of fascism.
-The organisers and participants of the conference hope not only to be heard by politicians, but, to rally the leading anti-fascist forces on the eve of the 65th anniversary of the Victory.
+A UN resolution linked this date, 27 January with International Holocaust Remembrance Day.
+One outcome of the three-day meeting was a declaration on countering revisionist attempts to distort the history of World War II’s outcome and that glorifying fascism is inadmissible.
+The organisers and participants of the conference hope not only to be heard by politicians, but to rally leading anti-fascist forces on the eve of the 65th anniversary of the Great Victory.

 15 December 2009